clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

     <img src="{{site.github.url}}/assets/img/excel2.PNG">

-## Vizualisations
+## Visualizations

 To navigate those visualizations, you can zoom in or out to adapt the time range displayed, and you can click on the actions displayed at the right of the graph to select the ones you want to display.

 ### Monthly count of Facebook actions, per action (std between 1 and 10)

 I chose to limit the visualization to the actions showing a standard deviation of monthly count between 1 and 10 so that the visual comparison would be easier.
-As those are the regular actions that are not performed on a daily basis by the user, it helps to gain a general understanding of the usage of the Facebook profile.
+As those are the regular actions performed by the user that are not performed on a daily basis (like adding new friends or liking new pages in my case), it helps to gain a general understanding of the usage of the Facebook profile.

 {% include month_count_actions_1-std-10.html %}

+In my data, you can for example see that I liked pages mostly between 2016 and 2018, with a high peak in January 2017 where I liked 52 pages.
+Most of the friend requests I rejected took place between end of 2015 and mid-2016.
+I don't really explain those observations but they could still be of value for investigators, as it helps targeting some unusual activity.
+Some precautions have to be taken when interpreting those data.
+For example, my `poking` activity only lasts until end of 2018.
+It can easily be explained with the fact that Facebook removed this functionality at the time.

 ### Monthly count of Facebook actions, per action (std higher than 10)